Hornet (comics): Peter Parker

-When Spider-Man was accused of murder during the Identity Crisis storyline, Peter Parker donned four different costumes to continue saving lives without anyone knowing it was him; one of the adopted identities was Hornet.
-The Hornet costume was designed by Mary Jane Watson-Parker and the weapon gauntlets were designed by Spider-Man based on Ben Reilly's stinger launching pod built within the web-shooters.
-The cybernetically-controlled wing harness was designed by Hobie Brown who never used the device due to being too heavy to be worn by a person of normal strength.
-Peter, however, was easily able to wear the equipment.
+Hornet was one of four different identities donned by Peter Parker / Spider-Man in order to continue battling crime after being accused of murder during Identity Crisis.
+As Hornet, he wielded gauntlets and a cybernetically-controlled wing harness.
 Peter used the Hornet identity with great success for several days, being a popular hero with the media after his debut featured him thwarting the Looter's attempt to rob the Daily Bugle.
-But the Vulture realized that "Hornet" was actually Spider-Man after recognising his characteristic banter and exposed him.
+However, the Vulture realized that "Hornet" was actually Spider-Man after recognising his characteristic banter and exposed him.
 Parker abandoned the Hornet persona, and soon after cleared his name.

-Although the hero Black Marvel later gave a duplicate Hornet costume to Eddie McDonough, the original costume remained in Peter's possession, except for the flight harness which was returned to Hobie.